MicrosoftDocs/powerapps-docs/powerapps-docs/cards/controls/control-reference.md

 **Alt text** – Alternate text describing the image, audio, or video.

-**Associated inputes** - Controls which inputs are associated with the action.
+**Associated inputs** - Controls which inputs are associated with the action.

 ### B

 **Background color** – Applies a background to a transparent image.
-This property will respect the image style.
+This property respects the image style.

 **Background image** – Specifies a background image.
 Acceptable formats are PNG, JPEG, and GIF.